1:3 Other Ways to Make the Sausage

 You-elect-the-miner systems are chosen over they-are-the-miner systems with the same logic.
 Eg. sidechain/off chain solutions will use main "you-elect-the-miner" based chain to prove globally that a transaction happened.

-You-are-the-miner multi-consensus private chains will operate independently of main chains in overlapping networks of trust.
+You-are-the-miner multi-consensus private chains that operate independently of main chains in overlapping networks of trust.
 "They-are" and "You-elect" based systems could still exist and be referenced by such "you-are" based systems if there is enough economic incentive to keep monolithic ledgers operating.

 Keep in mind there is also nothing stopping an existing protocol from voting in a new system of rules to abide by.
 Developers can either choose to keep existing tokens relevant via transfers to a new chain, or go out on their own and issue new tokens in a new system in hopes of gaining traction.